Akhilamalle/FastApi-EvStations/ARCHITECTURE.md

 ## 14. Summary

 This project is a **minimal but complete REST API** demonstrating:
-- ✅ FastAPI fundamentals (routing, dependency injection, validation)
+- FastAPI fundamentals (routing, dependency injection, validation)
-- ✅ SQLAlchemy ORM (models, queries, relationships)
+- SQLAlchemy ORM (models, queries, relationships)
-- ✅ Database initialization (CSV loading, type conversion)
+- Database initialization (CSV loading, type conversion)
-- ✅ API design (CRUD + analytics)
+- API design (CRUD + analytics)
-- ✅ Testing (pytest, TestClient)
+- Testing (pytest, TestClient)
-- ✅ CI/CD automation (GitHub Actions)
+- CI/CD automation (GitHub Actions)
-- ✅ Cloud deployment (Azure Functions)
+- Cloud deployment (Azure Functions)

-**For your manager:**
 > This is a production-ready template for building REST APIs.
 It handles data loading, CRUD operations, complex queries (geo-distance), and automated testing.
 The code is well-organized, follows industry best practices, and can scale to handle thousands of requests with database optimization.

 ---